 Looking For Plans?

 We also have a set for grades 4-6 called Sticky Situations which is all about maple syrup, molasses, and honey.
 It’s Canadian themed for Canadian classrooms.
+It’s available on TpT or in our Brain Ninjas Shop.

 Create a bin or box of materials.